 CNG Conversion Kits Look Similar, but are VERY different.
 Quality should always be the priority over price.

-The recent fuel price dip in 2015 hurt a lot of small “CNG guys”.
+The recent fuel price dip hurt a lot of small “CNG guys”.
 We don’t like anyone to lose their job, but in the CNG world it can help the industry by weeding out those who can hurt the reputation of CNG.
 Watch out for those who go in and out of business trying to sell CNG equipment out of their garage or don’t do CNG installs very regularly.
 SkyCNG is a full time business.
 CNG is all we do.
 We actually drive CNG vehicles (surprisingly, some of the “suppliers” don’t!).
 We don’t sell used cars, real estate, or have some other job.
 Our products and services are unbeatable!

 SkyCNG wants you to know there is a lot of bad information and bad hardware existing on the internet.
 Everyone loves to save money, but be careful what you consider.
 You may think you are saving a few hundred bucks, but in a few months you could be buying a new catalytic converter for more than $600… or worse… not to mention the fuel economy wasted and engine damage.
 Here are some things to watch out for and some questions you may want to ask another CNG conversion kit supplier.

 Ask about these key factors of CNG Conversion Kits before buying:

 Working pressure must be rated for 3600psi.
 You may have to read the fine print on this, as most are only for 3000psi since they are for foreign markets.
 Even many high quality Italian and Polish reducers are not meant for 3600psi.
 US standards for DOT approved cylinders/tanks require this CNG air pressure